-There is no day in your life when you do not consider using probability and statistics.
-Choosing between two options, making predictions, learning weather forecast, creating hypotheses are all important aspects of probability.
+There is not even a single day in your life when you don’t think about using probability and statistics.
+Deciding between two options, making predictions, learning weather forecast, creating hypotheses are all important aspects of probability.
 Our daily routines revolve around probability, and statistics is the next significant discipline that governs and determines much of our probable results.
 Probability and statistics are related yet independent fields.

 While statistics is all about analysis, it uses probability distributions and theories to make any data calculations and present it via graphs, charts, pictographs.
 The two disciplines are learned together to receive meaningful and relevant output in a business.
 They can serve many purposes from analyzing huge volumes of data, organizing it to present it in the simplest graphical manner.

 Whether you belong to the field of Data Science, Big data Analysis, Business Intelligence, learning statistics and probability can be of great help to improve business performance, handle and exhibit the data available and apply various logical algorithms, functions and methods on that data.

 In this tutorial, we will cover a range of topics that are going to refurbish your mathematics, statistics and probability knowledge from school and college times.
 Further, individuals and statisticians who are willing to enhance The topics include descriptive statistics that will describe varying data through various distributions.
 You will also get familiar with grouped frequencies, graphical descriptions, probability distributions of discrete and continuous variables, The Normal Distribute (most important of all distributions) and Sampling and Combination of variables.

 Looking for Top Jobs in Data Science ?
 This blog post gives you all the information you need!